-Ingredients: Beef meal, whole grain sorghum, chicken meal, millet, pork meal, chicken fat (preserved with mixed tocopherols), brown rice, alfalfa meal, flax seed, potassium chloride, dried kelp, yeast culture, montmorillonite, monosodium phosphate, vitamins: vitamin E supplement, vitamin B12 supplement, vitamin A supplement, niacin supplement, d-calcium pantothenate, thiamine mononitrate (source of vitamin B1), biotin, riboflavin (source of vitamin B2), vitamin D3 supplement, pyridoxine hydrochloride (source of vitamin B6), folic acid, minerals: zinc sulfate, ferrous sulfate, zinc amino acid chelate, iron amino acid chelate, copper sulfate, copper amino acid chelate, manganese sulfate, manganese amino acid sulfate, folic acid, cobalt carbonate, dried chicory root, selenium yeast, lecithin, hydrolysed yeast, Saccharomyces cerevisiae yeast culture, dried Enterococcus feacium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract, Yucca schidigera extract, choline chloride, taurine, glucosamine hydrochloride, chondroitin, mixed tocopherols and citric acid (preservatives), rosemary extract
+Ingredients: Pork meal, millet pearl grain, sorghum, chicken meal, brown rice, peas, chicken fat (preserved with mixed tocopherols), alfalfa, montmorillonite clay, flax, salt, potassium chloride, vitamins (vitamin E supplement), vitamin B12 supplement, vitamin A supplement, niacin supplement, d-calcium pantothenate, thiamine mononitrate (source of vitamin B1), biotin, riboflavin supplement (source of vitamin B2), vitamin D3 supplement, pyridoxine hydrochloride (source of vitamin B6), folic acid, minerals (zinc sulfate, ferrous sulfate, zinc amino acid chelate, iron amino acid chelate, copper sulfate, copper amino acid chelate, manganese sulfate, manganese amino acid chelate, folic acid, cobalt carbonate), dried chicory root, selenium yeast, lecithin, hydrolyzed yeast, Saccharomyces cerevisiae yeast culture, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus niger fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract, Yucca schidigera extract, choline chloride, taurine, glucosamine hydrochloride, chondroitin, mixed tocopherols and citric acid (preservatives), rosemary extract

 |Estimated Nutrient Content|